FloomLtd/floom-technical-challenge/README.md

 `npm install` will pull packages required to supply local mock api enpoints

 `npm run apis` will run the local mock apis

+We have a **Product List** api endpoint that provides a list of products.

+We also have a **Product Detail** api endpoint provides a list the flowers associated with a specific product

 ## Deliverables